clinical-biomarkers/biomarker-score-calculator/README.md

 The available conditions that are currently supported are:

 - `NonPubmedEvidenceSourceMatch`: This condition allows for matching on non-pubmed evidence sources.
 For example a value of `"clinvar"` will evaluate to `true` if all the non-pubmed evidence source databases for the biomarker are from `clinvar`.
-Note the `NonPubmedEvidenceSourceMatch` condition does not require the `"field"` key as it will automatically check against the top level and component level evidence sources.
+Note the `NonPubmedEvidenceSourceMatch` condition can only be used with the `ComponentEvidenceSourceDatabase` and `TopEvidenceSourceDatabase` fields.
+The value for this condition is checked in a non-case sensitive fashion.
 - `FieldEquals`: This condition allows for checking that a field value(s) equals a certain value.
 If using on a list field, it will only evaluate to `true` if all the values equal the specified value.
 - `FieldAllContains`: This condition allows for checking that a field value(s) contains some substring.
 If using on a list field, it will only evaluate to `true` if all the values contain the specified value.
 Both `FieldAllContains` and `FieldSomeContains` are equivalent when using on an individual field.
 - `FieldSomeContains`: This condition allows for checking that a field value(s) contains some substring.
 If using on a list field, it will only evaluate to `true` if any of the values contain the specified value.
 Both `FieldAllContains` and `FieldSomeContains` are equivalent when using on an individual field.